History is introduced indirectly through books and by learning the daily schedule.

 EXPLORING AND CREATING

-• Exploration and creative expression are fostered through various media available in the classroom: coloring, drawing, painting at an easel, watercolor painting, clay/sculpture, collage, sewing, and weaving.
+• Exploration and creative expression are fostered through various media available in the classroom: colouring, drawing, painting at an easel, water-colour painting, clay/sculpture, collage, sewing, and weaving.

 • Children are encouraged to look at their own work and appreciate the art works of known artists as well.

 Students are introduced to sustainable practices through their daily routines in the classroom environment, instilling early stewardship to the care of our earth.